Upstate South Carolina: Counties

 Ten counties are included in the Upstate of South Carolina: Greenville, Spartanburg, Anderson, Pickens, Oconee, Greenwood, Laurens, Cherokee, Union, Abbeville.

 Metropolitan, micropolitan, and combined statistical areas

-As of 2018, the Greenville–Spartanburg–Anderson CSA includes all counties in the Upstate except for Abbeville County.
-Within the CSA are a total of two metropolitan statistical areas and four micropolitan statistical areas.
+As of 2023, the Greenville–Spartanburg–Anderson CSA includes all ten counties in the Upstate.
+Within the CSA are a total of two metropolitan statistical areas and three micropolitan statistical areas.

-As of the 2010 Census, the Greenville–Spartanburg–Anderson CSA had a population of 1,362,073.
+As of the 2020 Census, the Greenville–Spartanburg–Anderson CSA had a population of 1,511,105.

 Communities

 The following population rankings are based on the 2010 Census.